MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-days-faq.md

 * **What should I expect?**

-    At Mixed Reality Dev Days, you’ll have a chance to code alongside our developers, demo the latest in our portfolio, and learn about the science behind our tech, plus best practices and hard lessons we’ve learned over the years.
+    Mixed Reality Dev Days has a heavy developer focus (around 75%) supplemented by business development and strategic insights (around 25%).
+You’ll have a chance to code alongside our developers, demo the latest in our portfolio, and learn about the science behind our tech, plus best practices and lessons we learned over the years.

-    Sessions include technical, strategic and visionary topics.
-Here’s what’s on the schedule so far:

-    [SCHEDULE] - Coming soon!

 * **Where can I learn more?**